Cinematic workflow frames

 How to Measure Speaking Time

 Count dialogue blocks per character, then words or characters.
 Express each character's share as a percentage of total dialogue.
-Tools that do action/dialogue ratio (e.g. ScreenWeaver's Action/Dialogue Ratio) can extend to per-character share.
+Tools that do action/dialogue ratio (e.g. ScreenWeaver's Action/Dialogue Ratio) can extend to per-character share, and the Script Time Calculator helps estimate pacing impact after rewrites.
 Run a pass at act breaks and at end of draft.
 Ask: Does this match who I say the show is about?
 Do focus episodes actually give focus characters the page?

 | Character | Dialogue blocks | Approx. words | Share |